 The following excerpt from our "What is a Cloud Server or VPS?"
 Knowledge Base guide will clear this one up for us:

 Now, you may be wondering how Cloud Hosting works.
-In a word, Virtualization.
+In a word, virtualization.
 Virtualization software is what takes a physical server and breaks it up into several little cloud servers.
-The nice thing about virtualization is that it allows the number of cloud servers to grow as the amount of data hosted on them grows.
+The nice thing about virtualization is that it allows the number of cloud servers to grow as the amount of data hosted increases.

-Cloud computing, or ‘the cloud,’ is also what makes this all possible because it provides the space for virtual servers to connect to one another within a cloud computing platform.
+Cloud computing, or 'the cloud,' is also what makes this all possible because it provides the space for virtual servers to connect within a cloud computing platform.

 P.S.
-It’s called ‘the cloud’ because virtual servers in a cluster shaped like a cloud connect, communicate, and collaborate in order to efficiently host websites.
-Cloud computing gives all the servers in a cloud cluster the space to connect to and share information with one another.
+It's called 'the cloud' because virtual servers in a cluster shaped like a cloud connect, communicate, and collaborate to host websites efficiently.
+Cloud computing gives all the servers in a cloud cluster the space to connect to and share information.
 This is where IaaS comes in.

 What is IaaS?

-IaaS stands for ‘Infrastructure as a Service.’
-What this means is offering cloud infrastructure as a service, so, using cloud architecture to host cloud servers.
-IaaS makes it easy for Cloud Hosting clients to install applications onto their servers seeing as a software environment has been established using virtualization.
+IaaS stands for 'Infrastructure as a Service.'
+This means offering cloud infrastructure as a service, so using cloud architecture to host cloud servers.
+IaaS makes it easy for Cloud Hosting clients to install applications onto their servers, as a software environment has been established using virtualization.

 Cloud Hosting has risen very quickly since its origin, likely because it comes with several advantages over traditional hosting services.
 One of the biggest perks is that it is not confined to the same rules with which traditional hosting must comply.

-Cloud Hosting is more FLEXIBLE than traditional hosting because one can delete or alter the configuration of a cloud server with ease, and it’s not quite so simple to do that with physical servers.
-In fact, it’s a lot more difficult to do that with physical servers, not to mention more expensive.
+Cloud Hosting is more FLEXIBLE than traditional hosting because one can delete or alter the configuration of a cloud server with ease, and it's not quite so simple to do that with physical servers.
+It's a lot more challenging to do that with physical servers, not to mention more expensive.
 Cloud Hosting is also flexible in terms of pricing, as you have the option to select a monthly billing cycle.

 Another benefit of using Cloud Hosting is customization.
 Cloud Hosting is more CUSTOMIZABLE than traditional hosting.
 You can make changes to your Cloud Hosting much easier.
 For instance, you can easily tack on more RAM or CPU.

-Just to reiterate, in the event of one of the servers in a cloud server cluster going down, others will render the website information that was stored on that server.
-All the cloud servers in the cloud-shaped cluster work together in order balance the load of website traffic within their server pool.
-This is what’s known as a distributed approach.
+To reiterate, in the event of one of the servers in a cloud server cluster going down, others will render the website information stored on that server.
+All the cloud servers in the cloud-shaped cluster work together to balance a load of website traffic within their server pool.
+This is what's known as a distributed approach.

 On top of that, Cloud Hosting providers generally set up their physical servers in highly secure data centers.
 To that end, click below to review the strict security measures put in place in all three Hostwinds data centers:

-Last but definitely not least, Cloud Hosting is more SCALABLE than traditional hosting.
+Last but not least, Cloud Hosting is more SCALABLE than traditional hosting.

-For example, with Cloud Hosting, you can easily increase or decrease the amount of storage or resources you are using.
+For example, with Cloud Hosting, you can quickly increase or decrease the storage or resources you are using.
 Thus, you can continue to expand without reservation.
-Additionally, you can expand your resources beyond the capacity of one server if need be, making it infinitely scalable.
-Resources that aren’t being used by other servers can contribute to your growth.
+Additionally, you can expand your help beyond the capacity of one server if need be, making it infinitely scalable.
+Resources that aren't being used by other servers can contribute to your growth.
 Even if your site received a massive rush of traffic that later subsided, you could hypothetically scale up, then scale down once the traffic spike went down.

-One of the coolest things about Cloud Hosting is that generally your hosting company will provide you with an interface that you can use as a vehicle to manage your Cloud Server remotely.
+One of the most extraordinary things about Cloud Hosting is that your hosting company will generally provide you with an interface that you can use as a vehicle to manage your Cloud Server remotely.
 That brings us to our next topic – Hostwinds phenomenal Cloud Hosting Plans!